Volue-Public/energy-smp-docs/docs/mesh/rest-api/api-documentation.md

 *Import a multistep water value function into the Mesh model.

-**Notice!** In order to ensure efficient data management, this method will also automatically delete old water value functions which have the same structure as the one you import, and which are older than a specific retention period specified as `DeleteWaterValuesOlderThanDays` in the api configuration.
+_**Note!**_ In order to ensure efficient data management, this method will also automatically delete old water value functions which have the same structure as the one you import, and which are older than a specific retention period specified as `DeleteWaterValuesOlderThanDays` in the API configuration.

 POST /api/v1/ImportMultistepWaterValueFunctions
 {